Featuring:

 We are a select group

-of Oregon and Washington fisherman with many years of experience fishing the Columbia River
+of Oregon fisherman with many years of experience fishing the Columbia River

 and Willamette River